hypet/CrimsonlandRunner/README.md

 After game start the OCREngine will capture screenshots and then recognize regions with text - DarkTextBoxRect.
 After region recognition it will try to recognize words bounded by DarkTextBoxRect.
 It will recognize word char by char taking chars from DB of chars which stored in chars.db in binary matrix format.
 After word is recognized OCREngine will send the whole word to GameRun's Robot which will pass the word to the game subprocess and then hit Enter.

-Currently the bot has 5102 high score.
+Currently bot's highest score is 5102.